Humanities

 terrestrial and marine – including their defining physical and human characteristics and

-- understand the processes that give rise to key physical and human geographical
+how these provide a geographical context for understanding the actions of processes - understand the processes that give rise to key physical and human geographical

 features of the world, how these are interdependent and how they bring about spatial

-- are competent in the geographical skills needed to:
+variation and change over time - are competent in the geographical skills needed to:

 - collect, analyse and communicate with a range of data gathered through